Al Wasl F.C.: 1970s

 In 1972, H.H.
 Sheikh Rashid Bin Saeed Al Maktoum, vice president of U.A.E. and ruler of Dubai, had privileged Al-Zamalek by building the first headquarters of the club in Za'abeel.
 This headquarters is still in use, in the same location where Zabeel Stadium is located.

 The UAE League was started in 1973, with Al-Zamalek as one of the inaugural members.
 It was placed in a six team group with Al Nasr, Al Shaab, Al Shoala, Al Najah, and Al-Oruba.
 Al-Zamalek was eliminated; group champions Al-Oruba went on to win the inaugural league title.
 During this season, the team's manager was Zaki Osman, who was a former player for Al-Zamalek in Egypt.

 In 1974, there was a merger between the Al Shoula Ckub in the Al Fahidi historic region and the Al Orouba club in Jumeirah.
 The two teams' members and staff joined into Al-Zamalek, making it one of the biggest clubs in Dubai once again.
 The new team was based in Zabeel, the former location of Al-Zamalek.

 During this merger, the club's identity was changed to symbolise a fresh start for the team.
-The new name of the team was to be Al-Wasl, which can be interpreted through multiple meanings.
-Officially, it is the previous name of the city of Dubai.
-Its other meaning is the Arabic word for "connection", as the club connects the youth through sport and other cultural activities.
+The club was later renamed Al-Wasl, meaning 'connection' in Arabic, which was a historical name for the city of Dubai, as the club connects the youth through sport and other cultural activities.
 The club's colour was changed to yellow, which no other team used in the country.

 Al Wasl's first season as a new team was the 1974–1975 season.
 It played 10 games in the season and lost 5, won 2, and drew 3, finishing fourth in its six-team section.
 The next season was still tough for the newly-formed team, as they won 4 games, lost 7, and drew 5, finishing the league sixth out of 9.
 The next few seasons were trophy-less.
 Other Dubai-based teams, like Al-Nasr and Al-Ahli, enjoyed nationwide success, but Al Wasl still needed more time to develop its players and bring in new talent.

 By the late 1970s, things were beginning to change for the team: more local young players were being added to the ranks of the youth teams, and the team was consistently playing better football.
 The Ghanaian football legend Mohammed Polo was signed to the team, where he enjoyed a prolific career.